Active vs. Inactive CPAs:

 • Sufficient if preparing a small number of returns each year

-• Minimum of 20 CPE hours annually
+• Annual minimum of 20 CPE credits

 • Maintain records of completed CPE credits